 An obvious question that comes to mind is "Why don't organisations just take care of these questions themselves?".

 Consultants are generally brought in on the important decisions that are vital to the future of the company, to make sure the every angle is considered.
-They can devote themselves entirely the the question at hand, while executives are normally busy with the actual running of the company.
+They can devote themselves entirely to the question at hand, while executives are normally busy with the actual running of the company.
 Consultants also offer deep expertise in a particular industry or subject, such as market positioning or restructuring.

 There also occasions when consultants fulfill a legal purpose.
 During a merger, before the transaction is completed, it is illegal to share information between the two companies.
 Consultants can operate independently, sourcing information from both parties to have a strategy ready for the moment the last document is signed.